ardalis/ardalis-com-gatsby/src/pages/blog/scaling-redis.md

 ![connecting to soss using Redis protocols](/img/scaling-redis-soss-redis.png)

 The [soss cli utility](https://static.scaleoutsoftware.com/docs/user_guide/management/commandline.html) has commands for managing the cluster, including joining and leaving, restarting, and clearing data, among others.
 It doesn't have low level commands for resharding or balancing keys, since these are all done automatically and internally.
-The SOSS StateServer is self-healing, so if a node fails, the cluster takes care of rebalancing on its own, without user intervention.
+The SOSS In-Memory Database is self-healing, so if a node fails, the cluster takes care of rebalancing on its own, without user intervention.
 If I were responsible for being on call if there's a problem, I'd much rather have a self-healing product than one that's going to page me in the middle of the night and require me to remember or locate complicated scripts or CLI commands to rebuild or fix the cluster.

 ## Benchmarks

-I used BenchmarkDotNet and a small application running on the same network as the SOSS and Redis clusters to run some basic performance tests.
+I used [BenchmarkDotNet](https://benchmarkdotnet.org/articles/overview.html) and a small application running on the same network as the SOSS and Redis clusters to run some basic performance tests.
 The test application performs a certain number of writes (WRITE_COUNT).
 Each write operation writes a certain number of bytes (PAYLOAD_BYTES) to the cluster using a GUID key.
 Then, it reads the data from this key a configured number of times (READ_RATIO).
 I ran the application like this:

 ```powershell
  dotnet run -c Release -- --envVars REDIS_SERVERS:172.31.20.154__6379,172.31.24.157__6379,172.31.27.247__6379 READ_RATIO:100 WRITE_COUNT:10 PAYLOAD_BYTES:20000 SOSS_SERVERS:172.31.20.154__721,172.31.24.157__721,172.31.27.247__721